Exxplozer/Check-InEveryday/README.md

 # Check-inEveryday
-This server works with Foursquare, and do checkins in different venue x times per day
+This server works with Foursquare, and allows do checkins in different venues some times per different time

+## Methods

+1. Find venues
+2. Find venues by string
+3. Get checkins

+And same simple methods for mobile apps

 ##Demo  https://checkineveryday.herokuapp.com/

-## Installation

-TODO: Describe the installation process

-## Usage

-TODO: Write usage instructions

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D